 When you suffer from eczema or sensitive skin in general, it is important to make sure you give your feet and hands special attention.
 After bathing, try applying some good, moisturizing lotion to your hands and feet and then covering them with socks or mittens for about an hour.
 This really helps the lotion to penetrate the skin and make sure your hands and feet are getting plenty of moisture.
 You do not have to go to bed like that, but there are products for your hands feet specifically for overnight treatment that work great.

 Baths are great for eczema because there are so many additives that are shown to help combat flare-ups and symptoms such as apple cider vinegar or baking soda.
 If you avoid irritating soaps and moisturize right after you bathe, then your skin will thank you.
 Avoid having the temperature up to high, though.
 Taking really hot baths and showers is not good for your skin.
 Lukewarm water is the best way to go.
 Hot water will strip your skin of its natural oils, which causes symptoms to appear or worsen because the protective barrier is no longer in place.

+Likely one of the best skincare tips for Eczema to remember is choosing a good cleanser.
 If you have Eczema and are still trying to find a good skin cleanser that doesn’t cause flare-ups or irritate your skin, you might try our natural soap bar.
 It’s full of natural ingredients with a subtle honey fragrance that’s gentle on your skin and can be used daily.
 We know what it’s like to have so many considerations when buying products for your skin.
 While I may miss some of the heavily-fragranced soaps I used to use, my skin sure doesn’t!
 If you’re not happy with our soap just let us know and we’ll make it right.